 Phases 1A and 2A of the Premier Gateway Employment Area includes four land use designations: Prestige Industrial Area; Gateway Area; Greenlands; and Major Parks & Open Space.
-Phase 1B includes four land use designations: Prestige Industrial Area; Business Commercial Area; Residential Special Policy Area, and Natural Heritage System
+Phase 1B includes four land use designations: Prestige Industrial Area; Business Commercial Area; Residential Special Policy Area, and Natural Heritage System.
+Phase 2B includes four land use designations: Prestige Industrial Area; Business Commercial Area; Residential Special Policy Area, and Natural Heritage System.
+Phases 2A and 2B also include the Proposed GTA West Transportation Corridor ("potential Highway 413") Preferred Route.

 The Official Plan designates most of the Premier Gateway Employment Area as "Prestige Industrial Area".
 The other major designation is "Gateway Area".
-Lands in this designation are found south of Steeles Avenue on the west side of Winston Churchill Boulevard, north of

-Highway 407; surrounding the intersection of Trafalgar Road and Steeles Avenue north of Highway 401; and on the east side of the Town boundary, east of James Snow Parkway, north of Highway 401.
+Lands in this designation are found south of Steeles Avenue on the west side of Winston Churchill Boulevard, north of Highway 407; surrounding the intersection of Trafalgar Road and Steeles Avenue north of Highway 401; and on the east side of the Town boundary, east of James Snow Parkway, north of Highway 401.

-Within Phase 1B, the other major destination is the "Business Commercial Area," which is found north of Steeles Avenue surrounding its intersections with Hornby Road and Trafalgar Road.

-The three main tributaries of the Sixteen Mile Creek that cross the area in a north-south direction are designated as "Greenlands" or "Natural Heritage System".
+Within Phase 1B, the other major designation is the "Business Commercial Area," which is found north of Steeles Avenue surrounding its intersections with Hornby Road and Trafalgar Road.
+Phase 2B includes a "Supportive Commercial Area" at the northwest corner of Steeles Avenue and Winston Churchill Boulevard.
+Phases 1B and 2B include "Residential Special Policy Areas" which contain existing residential buildings.
+The three main tributaries of the Sixteen Mile Creek and the Mullet Creek (part of the Credit River) cross the area in a north-south direction and are designated as "Greenlands" or "Natural Heritage System".
 In addition, Hornby Park, a Community Park at Sixth Line and Steeles Avenue is designated "Major Parks & Open Space."

-A number of buildings along both sides of Steeles Avenue are identified as "Building with Historic Significance," or "Cultural Heritage Resource," as well as along Hornby Road.
-In addition, a listed heritage cemetery is located at the northwest corner of Steeles Avenue and Eighth Line.
+A number of buildings along both sides of Steeles Avenue are identified as "Significant Cultural Heritage resources" as well as along Hornby Road.
+In addition, listed heritage cemeteries are located at the northwest and northeast corners of Steeles Avenue and Eighth Line.